Slovakia

 Summary

-• Production platform for the European automotive and electronics industries
+• Production platform for European automotive and electronics industries

 Weaknesses

-• Small and open economy dependent on European investment and markets
+• Small, open economy dependent on European investment and markets

-• Strong sectorial concentration of exports: automotive and consumer electronics
+• High concentration of industry and exports: automotive and consumer electronics

-• Regional development inequalities: the east is lagging behind (infrastructure and training)
+• Inequalities in regional development: Eastern Europe is lagging (infrastructure and training)

-• Insufficient research and development, exports relying on assembly activities (low value-added)
+• Insufficient research and development, exports based on assembly activities (low value-added)

 • Shortage of skilled labour and high long-term unemployment